 top of page

-We need sensory information about our environment to be able to carry out everyday occupations, from seemingly simple tasks e.g. writing a note, making a cup of tea, searching for our keys in a bag, to more complex activities e.g. driving, playing team sports, cooking for a family event.
+We need sensory information about our environment to enable us to carry out everyday tasks, from seemingly simple tasks such as writing a note, making a cup of tea or searching for our keys in a bag, to more complex activities such as driving, playing team sports or cooking for a family event.

 The information coming in from our senses needs to processed and interpreted to then be able to carry out particular actions.
 Most of the time this happens without us thinking.
 For those with sensory processing disorders however, interpreting, planning, adapting and then putting muscles to action to carry out a task can be challenging.
 It can also be challenging to regulate emotions if we are experiencing 'sensory overload' or a task seems more difficult than it should be.